-In addition to the memories of his mother’s poignant words, Pugh was also soon armed with a bevy of hits to encourage him every time he stepped on stage.
-Huge success finally came in 2009 with the release of the CD project, “Earnest Pugh Live – Rain On Us.”
-The dynamic ballad “Rain On Us” catapulted him to super stardom in the Gospel music industry.
-The song escalated to the #1 position on Billboard’s Hot Gospel Songs chart and became the sixth most popular gospel song of 2010.
+In 2009, Pugh produced a live recording, from which he released “Earnest Pugh Live – Rain On Us.”
+Pugh believed that orchestrating a live recording would allow him the opportunity to expose his unique gifts as a leading male vocalist and worshipper to a broader audience, and build momentum for the CD.
+His strategy was correct.
+When the single “Rain On Us” was released to radio, it catapulted him to super stardom in the gospel music industry.
+The song quickly rose to the #1 position on Billboard’s Hot Gospel Songs chart and became the sixth most popular gospel song of 2010.
 The ensuing singles “The Great I Am” peaked at #15 and “Perfect Peace” reached #22 on the same chart.
 The CD rose to #2 on the Billboard Top Gospel Albums Chart.